pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 **Practically**: visual rendering in browsers is poor, buggy, hard to workaround, and not maintained by browser companies.

-Bugs range from mildly annoying to mind bogglingly weird
+Bugs range from mildly annoying to problematic to mind bogglingly weird.

-**Theoretically**: visual rendering is not actually specified (though there is a new effort to change that, making all MathML renderers invalid).
+**Theoretically**: visual rendering is not actually specified (though there is a new effort to change that, making all existing MathML renderers invalid and breaking content).

 This is after 25 years of MathML, 15 years of MathML in HTML5, \~10 years of MathML "support" in Firefox, \~8 years of MathML "support" in